apache/spark/docs/index.md

 locally on one machine --- all you need is to have `java` installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.

-Spark runs on Java 7+, Python 2.6+/3.4+ and R 3.1+.
+Spark runs on Java 8+, Python 2.6+/3.4+ and R 3.1+.
 For the Scala API, Spark {{site.SPARK_VERSION}}
 uses Scala {{site.SCALA_BINARY_VERSION}}.
 You will need to use a compatible Scala version ({{site.SCALA_BINARY_VERSION}}.x).

+Note that support for Java 7 was removed as of Spark 2.2.0.

-Note that support for Java 7 and Python 2.6 are deprecated as of Spark 2.0.0, and support for Scala 2.10 and versions of Hadoop before 2.6 are deprecated as of Spark 2.1.0, and may be removed in Spark 2.2.0.
+Note that support for Python 2.6 is deprecated as of Spark 2.0.0, and support for Scala 2.10 and versions of Hadoop before 2.6 are deprecated as of Spark 2.1.0, and may be removed in Spark 2.2.0.